-PD 206.
-Health Science Academy III.
+PD 214 Early College Academy III.
 1 hour credit.
-Prerequisite: PD 107 with a C or better.
-This course will enable the student to continue exploration of careers in health care through presentations and interviews with healthcare professionals.
-The student will participate in presentations that will focus on responsibilities, rewards and challenges, education and training requirements and professional credentialing of selected health science careers.
-The student will participate in simulated case scenarios with selected healthcare professionals.
-The student will be coached on how to develop professional behaviors in therapeutic communication and basic first aid skills.
+This course will enable the student to continue exploration of Academy specific careers through presentations and interviews with industry professionals.
+The student will participate in presentations that will focus on responsibilities, rewards and challenges, education and training requirements (including financing), and professional credentialing of selected careers.
+The student will participate in simulated case scenarios with industry professionals.
+The student will develop professional behaviors.

-PD 207.
-Health Science Academy IV.
+PD 215 Early College Academy IV.
 1 hour credit.
-Prerequisite: Early College Health Science Academy and PD 206 with a C or better.
-This course will enable the student to continue exploration of careers in healthcare and allow the student the opportunity to develop education and career goals.
+This course will enable the student to continue exploration of careers and allow the student the opportunity to develop education and career goals.
 The student will focus on entrance requirements and preparation for admission to educational and training programs.
 The student will identify mentors and participate in a community service project which addresses development of professional and leadership skills.